-The Hillsboro Downtown Partnership (HDP) focuses on promoting and marketing Downtown, design and appearance of Downtown, as well as business retention and recruitment.
+The Hillsboro Downtown Partnership (HDP) focuses on promoting and marketing Downtown, the design and appearance of Downtown, as well as business retention and recruitment.
 Here’s information about some of our partners, resources, and other support we provide.

 During this unprecedented time of turmoil in our hyperlocal business economy, we continue to look for ways to support businesses and connect them to resources.
 Our Economic Vitality Committee has compiled this list of resources for our Downtown businesses.
-If you know of other resources that you would like to share, please email them to firstname.lastname@example.org.

 The Economic Development Department advocates for businesses locating or expanding in Hillsboro and creates a favorable business climate for companies to succeed.
 In 2010, the City adopted a Downtown Urban Renewal Plan, providing financial means to accomplish key capital projects in the district.
 The City has a Downtown Storefront Improvement Grant Program, which is designed to provide assistance and incentives for commercial property or business owners to enhance the design and appearance of their storefront façades.

-Hillsboro Community Development is comprised of Building, Planning, Transportation and Affordable Housing and supports the community in planning for and creating a strong and vibrant Hillsboro community through thoughtful planning, development, administration of policies, and targeted implementation of programs and projects.
+Hillsboro Community Development is comprised of Building, Planning, Transportation, and Affordable Housing and supports the community in planning for and creating a strong and vibrant Hillsboro community through thoughtful planning, development, administration of policies, and targeted implementation of programs and projects.
 The staff can provide resources on everything from what constitutes a permitted use for a specific piece of property, to requirements related to density, setbacks and subdivision of land, not to mention how to drive, walk, or bike within the City.

-The Hillsboro Public Library provides hundreds of resources for start-up or existing businesses – everything from industry trends to specifics on marketing, accounting, residential information, etc. Reference librarians are always available and willing to help you begin your research.
+The Hillsboro Public Library provides hundreds of resources for start-ups or existing businesses – everything from industry trends to specifics on marketing, accounting, residential information, etc. Reference librarians are always available and willing to help you begin your research.

 The Portland Community College Small Business Development Center has helped thousands of businesses over the past 30 years.
 SBDC combines one-on-one advising with programs taught by business experts, giving clients the resources, they need to grow their businesses.
 They provide help for your business, no matter what stage, business education every step of the way, and one-on-one business advising for your specific needs.

-Mercy Corps Northwest embodies their mission by working together to build just, productive and resilient communities across the Pacific Northwest.
+Mercy Corps Northwest embodies its mission by working together to build just, productive and resilient communities across the Pacific Northwest.
 They invest in communities, uncover equitable access to resources, and charge toward a vision of breaking intergenerational cycles of poverty for good.
 They know that when they invest in potential – individuals and families are given the ability to thrive, and not just survive.

-SCORE is run by about 70 volunteers who have indepth, practical experience running and managing businesses.
+SCORE is run by about 70 volunteers who have in-depth, practical experience running and managing businesses.
 They’ve been there and done that.
 Each has chosen to give back to their community to help others start and grow their businesses.
 These volunteers are ready to help you personally, by counseling you at no cost.
-Portland SCORE also provides high quality workshops on topics of importance to small business owners.
+Portland SCORE also provides high-quality workshops on topics of importance to small business owners.

-OEN helps entrepreneurs start up and scale up by connecting them to peers and mentors, startup funding opportunities, and hands-on training.
+OEN helps entrepreneurs start-up and scale up by connecting them to peers and mentors, startup funding opportunities, and hands-on training.
 A nonprofit, membership-driven organization with a 28-year track record, OEN is Oregon’s only organization that supports scalable startups from every industry across the state.

 Livelihood NW’s mission is to foster business sustainability and growth for historically under-served entrepreneurs within local communities.
 They provide exceptional business development support services to promote lifelong learning, empowerment, and positive economic impact.
-In collaboration with various community partnerships, and supported by program grants and giving, Livelihood NW offers a variety of free and low cost programs.
+In collaboration with various community partnerships, and supported by program grants and giving, Livelihood NW offers a variety of free and low-cost programs.
 This allows them to remove or reduce the most significant barrier to receiving support for many entrepreneurs: Money.

 Business Oregon is the state’s economic development agency.
 Business Oregon invests in Oregon businesses, communities, and people to promote a globally competitive, diverse, and inclusive economy.
 Staff and programs are available to support a range of business needs, including financing, incentives, brownfield issues, importing, and exporting.